SecurityRAT/SecurityRAT-dockercompose/README.md

+# SecurityRAT Docker Compose

 This repository is a docker-compose setup for a quickstart with the [SecurityRAT](https://github.com/SecurityRAT/SecurityRAT) tool.

 **Important: the setup is not suitable for a production environment!**

+> The docker-compose setup for version 1.7.x or lower is available on branch [**v1.7.x**](https://github.com/SecurityRAT/SecurityRAT-dockercompose/tree/v1.7.x).

 ## How to run